SFTtech/openage-blog/content/fun/python_enums_in_cpp.md

 Authors: zuntrax, mic-e, jj
 Summary: the fun journey of implementing proper enums in C++

 It has been proven over and over again that we suffer from a severe form of [NIH](https://en.wikipedia.org/wiki/Not_invented_here).
-Today, we tried to reinvent the wheel once again, but with rockets attached, and tackled the beauty of C++ by creating a *usable* enum implementation.
+Today, we tried to reinvent the wheel once again, but with rockets attached, and tackled the beauty of C++17 by creating a *usable* enum implementation.

 The current `openage` enums sometimes produce linker errors on macOS and warnings on other systems: